-DWR Submittal Table 4-3 Wholesale: Total Water Use (Potable and Non-Potable) 2020 2025 2030 2035 2040 2045 (opt) Potable and Raw Water From Tables 4-1W and 4-2W 161,555 168,760 169,591 172,520 172,124 171,837 Recycled Water Demand From Table 6-4W 0 0 0 0 0 0 TOTAL WATER DEMAND: 161,555 168,760 169,591 172,520 172,124 171,837 NOTES: Volumes in AF.
+DWR Submittal Table 4-3 Wholesale: Total Water Use (Potable and Non-Potable) 2020 2025 2030 2035 2040 2045 (opt) Potable and Raw Water From Tables 4-1W and 4-2W 161,555 175,360 176,190 179,119 178,724 178,436 Recycled Water Demand From Table 6-4W 0 0 0 0 0 0 TOTAL WATER DEMAND: 161,555 175,360 176,190 179,119 178,724 178,436 NOTES: Volumes in AF.

-4.4 Water Loss
+Water Loss

 MWDOC is a recognized industry leader in Water Loss programs and activities.
-MWDOC helps member agencies evaluate and reduce their distribution systems'real and apparent losses through comprehensive Water Loss Control Programs.
+While MWDOC does not own or operate any transmission or distribution system themselves, MWDOC helps member agencies evaluate and reduce their distribution systems' real and apparent losses through comprehensive Water Loss Control Programs.
 In 2015, the MWDOC Board of Directors authorized staff to begin implementing a Water Loss Control Technical Assistance Program (TAP) to support member agency compliance with Senate Bills 1420 and 555, both of which address distribution system Water Loss.
 The TAP program established a menu of technical assistance that water retailers can elect to participate in.
 These programs connect water retailers with industry experts who provide one on one technical assistance through data analysis, agency specific advising, and assessment.
 The TAP services offered by MWDOC include Water Balance Compilation, Component Analysis of Real and Apparent Losses, Source/Production Meter Accuracy Testing, Billing Data Chain Assessment, and Internal Water Loss Committee Planning.
-MWDOCs Water Loss Control TAP has a very positive impact on building knowledge of water loss recovery strategies by all retail water agencies in the County and implementation of those strategies.
-To date MWDOC has hosted 30 Water Loss Work Group Meetings with approximately 35 agency representatives'attending each meeting.
+MWDOC's Water Loss Control TAP has a very positive impact on building knowledge of water loss recovery strategies by all retail water agencies in the County and implementation of those strategies.
+To date MWDOC has hosted 30 Water Loss Work Group Meetings with approximately 35 agency representatives' attending each meeting.
 A total of 137 Annual Water Balances have been compiled and validated over the last five years, vastly improving water agency understanding of volumes of real and apparent losses, strategies to recovery losses and value of losses.

-Due to the success of the TAP program.
-MWDOC began to consider other services that would assist in controlling water loss.
+Due to the success of the TAP program, MWDOC began to consider other services that would assist in controlling water loss.
 In 2019, the MWDOC Board authorized the implementation of a Water Loss Control Shared Services Business Plan (Business Plan) based on the needs outlined in the survey and the direction of the Water Loss Control Performance Standards currently in development.
-Services provided under the program available to MWDOC member agencies include Water Balance Validation, Customer Meter Accuracy Testing, Distribution System Pressure Surveys, Distribution System Leak Detection, Suspected Leak Investigations, and No Discharge Distribution System Flushing (No-DES).
+Services provided under the program available to MWDOC member agencies include Water Balance Validation.
+Customer Meter Accuracy Testing, Distribution System Pressure Surveys, Distribution System Leak

+Detection, Suspected Leak Investigations, and No Discharge Distribution System Flushing (No-DES).
 Since the start of the shared services program in August 2019, more than 780 miles of distribution system leak detection has been completed, which resulted in discovery of 373 hidden leaks that have been repaired or are in the process of being repaired.
 These leak repairs result in recovering more than 84.5 million gallons of water valued at more than \$300,000 per year.
 A total of 1,439 water meter accuracy tests have been completed by 6 agencies improving agency knowledge of meter performance and accuracy of water balance results.
 A total of thirty-two sites have been monitored during pressure surveys for three agencies that were used to calculate average system pressure, calibrate hydraulic models and investigate pressure anomalies.
 And lastly, 12 miles of distribution system mains have been flushed resulting in improved water quality for consumers and recovery of 176,200 gallons of water that was filtered and returned to the distribution system for beneficial use.

-CONSERVATION TARGET COMPLIANCE
+5 CONSERVATION TARGET COMPLIANCE